Rushyanth111/Semester-Stats/README.md

   - POST /bulk​/subject

 Please take a look at the documentation for the same for detailed Information on how these routes work.
 (Do note that the documentation is not available for now, due to development reasons.)

+## Reports vs Reciepts:

+- Reports: Stritly for Input and Internal Generation.

+  - Internal Generation Models Only.
+  - They are also Inputs for the API.

+- Reciepts: Stricly for Output and Display.
+  - Why?
+Simpler, Easier to Manage.
+  - Conversion costs but Data Transmission is Easier.

+There are Converters that translate from Report to Reciept.